-Logistic regression models were fitted to the data by using the software SPSS version 20.0.
+Logistic regression models were fitted to the data using SPSS version 20.0 software.
 The risk factor was bullying, while the outcome variables were four specific MSDs of the low back, upper back, neck, and shoulders.
-To test for the mediating role played by job-related strain (i.e., emotional exhaustion) in the relationship between exposure to bullying and MSDs, we adopted the Preacher and Hayes [35] analytical approach.
-This approach tests the indirect relationship between an exposure factor and an outcome through a mediator by using a bootstrap (i.e., resampling) procedure that addresses some weaknesses associated with the Sobel test [35].
+To test the possible mediating role played by job-related strain (i.e., emotional exhaustion) in the relationship between exposure to bullying and MSDs, we adopted the analytical approach of Preacher and Hayes [35].
+This approach tests the indirect relationship between an exposure factor and an outcome through a mediator using a bootstrap (i.e., resampling) procedure that addresses some weaknesses associated with the Sobel test [35].
 To compute the direct and indirect effects, all path coefficients in the model were estimated concurrently.
 Furthermore, the bootstrapping procedure was used to compute formal statistical tests of the specific indirect effects.
 This method can produce an estimate of the indirect effect, including a 95% confidence interval.
-When 95% confidence interval does not include zero, the indirect effect is significantly different between the level of zero and 0.05.
+When the 95% confidence interval does not include zero, the indirect effect is significant at p < 0.05.
 Four different mediation analyses were performed, one for each specific MSD, that is, for the low back, upper back, neck, and shoulders.

-3. Results
+Results